macchina-io/sample-workspace/README.md

-# sample-workspace
+# A Sample Workspace for a Project Based on macchina.io

-A sample workspace for a project based on macchina.io IoT Edge Device SDK.
+This repository contains a sample workspace for a project based on macchina.io IoT Edge Device SDK.
 This can be used as a template for your own projects.
 The workspace includes the macchina.io IoT Edge SDK sources via a Git submodule.
 The workspace includes one sample project, a simple implementation of a